 Next, indicate who I want to assign it to.
 I’m going to assign this to patty our president and add other details but for now all of this looks good and click on save.

 I did want to give a little taste of what you could do with power automate depending on the response that patty chooses.
 You can have power automate take different actions.
 For example, let’s say that patty says “yes” you could have power automate kick off an email that says please proceed with this marketing idea or maybe paddy says I need more information you can have power automate automatically send a message to the requester saying please provide more information before I can approve so it’s extremely powerful.

-We’re going to move forward with this now that I’ve finished creating my flow.
-If I want to see all of my different flows, over on the left hand side, click on my flows and here i see my new flow called marketing idea needs approval.
+We’re going to move forward with this now that I have finished creating my flow.
+If I want to see all of my different flows, over on the left hand side, click on my flows and here I see my new flow called marketing idea needs approval.

 I’m now back in paddy’s view and here you see a new approval request based on me adding an item in SharePoint.

 When patty clicks on this she can view all of the approval request details and one of the really neat things down here at the very bottom we see all of the custom options she can choose yes, no or I need more information and we all know baking the world’s largest cookie this is as close as you can get to a slam dunk so we’re gonna go with yes and submit.